dimstav23/GDPRuler/AMD_SEV_SNP/README.md

 ```

 ### 4. Prepare an AMD SEV-SNP guest.
-You need to have cloud-config file and a network-config file for your VM, similar to those in the [cloud_configs](./cloud_configs/) folder.
+- You need to have cloud-config file and a network-config file for your VM, similar to those in the [cloud_configs](./cloud_configs/) folder.
+- If you wish to have ssh connection to your VMs, you can adapt the cloud-config files and include your ssh keys, so that cloud-init sets them up automatically in the VM.
+Example cloud-init configurations that include the placeholders for ssh keys can be found [here](./cloud_configs/).
+- The [`prepare_net_cfg.sh`](./prepare_net_cfg.sh) script takes as a parameter the virtual bridge where the VMs will be connected to and modifies the IP prefix in the network configuration (given as a secord parameter) appropriately.

 Follow the next set of commands to launch an SEV-SNP guest (tested with ubuntu 22.04 cloud img).
 ```
 $ wget https://cloud-images.ubuntu.com/kinetic/current/kinetic-server-cloudimg-amd64.img